jtpox/Yara-X-Sharp/readme.md

 # Yara-X Sharp
-A simple wrapper for Yara-X around the Yara-X C/C++ API.
+A simple wrapper using interop for Yara-X around the Yara-X C/C++ API.

 You can find the Nuget package [here](https://www.nuget.org/packages/YaraXSharp).